 This software is a classy alarm and calendar program.
 It is a Linux calendar app, but you can run it under Windows, assembling it with the “Cygwin tools.”
 You can even run it under Mac OS X by moving to FreeBSD, which does not levy 1984’s boundaries on your independence.
 However, it is better not to run it under something regulated by Apple or Microsoft.

 - Availability of plain text, HTML, and PostScript output.

 - Scheduled pop-up alarms and reminders.

 - Conveniences for the Hebrew and Gregorian calendars.

 18. Event Calendar

-Event Calendar is an extended Linux calendar app that provides you with an alarm of upcoming events and day-to-day weather prognoses taking data from Google Calendar.
-The app comprises a graph of 24-hour forecast and a timer.
+Event Calendar is an extended Linux calendar app that alarms upcoming events and day-to-day weather prognoses taking data from Google Calendar.
+The app comprises a graph of the 24-hour forecast and a timer.
 It has the following outstanding features:

 - Displays description for each event and link of hangout.

-- Translated into French, Ukrainian, German, Spanish, Portuguese, Russian, and Brazilian language.
+- Translated into French, Ukrainian, German, Spanish, Portuguese, Russian, and Brazilian languages.

 - A timer option is also available.